Surfing Nicaragua / Everything You Need to Know

 HIGH SEASON, AKA DRY SEASON (DEC – APR)

 The high season and dry season go hand in hand.
 You can expect heavier crowds and more sun-seeking beach dwellers.
-Prices will likely be marked up around 25%.
-Be sure to book your rooms well in advance and know that many places require a few nights stay.
+Prices will likely be around 25% higher.
+Be sure to book your accommodations well in advance and know that many places require longer nights stay.
 You may want to note that public holidays include New Year’s Day, Easter Week (Thurs to Sunday), Labor Day, and Christmas Day.

 Independence Day (Sept 15) is followed by Día de Los Muertos (Nov 2), or the Day of the Dead, which is the Latin American version of All Souls’ Day.
 Feast of the Immaculate Conception (Dec 8) is also known as La Purisima.
 So plan accordingly.